 \subsection{Methodology}

 In order to evaluate error recovery implementations, we need a concrete implementation.
-We implemented a new Yacc-compatible parsing system \emph{grmtools} in Rust which we use for our experiments.
+We created a new Yacc-compatible parsing system \emph{grmtools} in Rust which we use for our experiments.
 Including associated libraries for LR table generation and so on, \emph{grmtools} is around 13KLoC.
 Although intended as a production library, it has accidentally played a part as a flexible test bed for experimenting with, and understanding, error recovery algorithms.
 We added a simple front-end \emph{nimbleparse} which produces the output seen in e.g.~Figure~\ref{fig:javaerror}.

-There are two standard problems when evaluating error recovery algorithms: how to determine if a good job has been done on an individual example; and obtaining sufficient examples to get a wide perspective on an algorithm's performance.
-To some extent, solutions to these problems are mutually exclusive: for real-world inputs, the only way to guarantee that a good job has been done is to manually evaluate it, which means that it is only practical to use a small set of input programs.
-Most papers we are aware of use at most 200 source files (e.g.~\cite{corchuelo02repairing}), with one using a single source file with minor variants (\cite{kimyi10astar}). \cite{cerecke03phd} was the first to use a large-scale corpus of approximately 60,000 Java source files.
+There are two standard problems when evaluating error recovery algorithms: how to determine if a good job has been done on an individual example; and how to obtain sufficient examples to get a wide perspective on an algorithm's performance.
+Unfortunately, solutions to these problems are mutually exclusive, since the only way to tell if a good job has been done on a particular is to manually evaluate it, which means that it is only practical to use a small set of input programs.
+Most papers we are aware of use at most 200 source files (e.g.~\cite{corchuelo02repairing}), with one using a single source file with minor variants~\cite{kimyi10astar}. \cite{cerecke03phd} was the first to use a large-scale corpus of approximately 60,000 Java source files.
 Early in the development of our methodology, we performed some rough experiments which suggested that statistics only start to stabilise once a corpus exceeds 10,000 source files.
 We therefore prefer to use a much larger corpus than most previous studies.
 We are fortunate to have access to the Blackbox project~\cite{brown14blackbox}, an opt-in data collection facility for the BlueJ editor, which records major editing events (e.g.~compiling a file) and sends them to a central repository.
 Crucially, one can see the source code associated with each event.
 What makes Blackbox most appealing as a data source is its scale and diversity: it has hundreds of thousands of users, and a huge collection of source code.